2i2c-org/docs/user/scalable-computing/launch-dask-gateway-cluster.md

 Adapt the cluster size dynamically based on current load.
 This helps to scale up the number of workers when necessary but scale it down and save resources when not actively computing.

-1. Expand the *Adaptive scaling* dropdown in the cluster widget.
+1. Expand the {gui}`Adaptive scaling` dropdown in the cluster widget.
 1. Select the minimum and maximum number of workers.
 1. Click {gui}`Adapt` to confirm.